nakedgc/go/README.md

 This project aims to provide a drop-in replacement for the standard 'go' executable.

+We currently turn errors about unused variables and unused packages into warnings when the flag `-Wno-error` is passed.

+Example:

+	go build -Wno-error unused_vars.go
+	...
+	./unused_vars.go:7: [WARNING] a declared and not used ...
+	Hello world!

+If you still don't get it, there are [more examples](https://github.com/nakedgc/etc).

 	[23:01] <johto> there are several ways of enforcing that people don't go out naked in public.
 Go's way is makign sure everyone showers clothed.
 I prefer the world where I can choose to shower naked, so long as I put something on before I leave my front door

-We currently turn errors about unused variables and unused packages into warnings when the flag `-Wno-error` is passed.

-Example:

-	go build -Wno-error hello.go

 **TODO**:
-  - Documentation in `go --help`
-  - Complete list of all irritating errors that can be turned into warnings (currently only unused variables)
+  - Extending the list of all irritating errors that can be turned into warnings (currently only unused variables/packages) (if there are any)
-  - Repo with some code that should compile with ngc

 <br/>
 <br/>